dgraph-io/dgraph/wiki/content/mutations/index.md

 }
 ```

-The result if the no user with the specified `email` was found :
+The result if we find no user with the specified `email` :

 ```json
 {